Australian Health Practitioner Regulation Agency - About endorsement

 • What: Legal requirement, that sets the requirements for eligibility for endorsement – for application and ongoing.
 (See section 98 of the National Law, where the requirements for area of practice endorsements are specified.)

-• Where: Find out more on the Medical Board consultations page.
+• Where: The approved standard is on the Medical Board registration standards page.

 • Why: To make cosmetic surgery safer, by making it clear to patients who is trained and qualified.